 This biome is characterized by its poor soil but exuberant jungles and diverse fauna.

-Generally, it is defined by a hot and humid climate and no clear difference between the rainy and dry seasons.
+Generally, it is defined by a hot and humid climate with no apparent difference between the rainy and dry seasons.

 Vegetation includes high- and low-altitude forests, savanna, and wetlands systems.
 The dominant vegetation type is broad-leaved trees and some pines (Pinus caribea).